Benitex/Pokemon-Burning-Scales/README.md

 ## Features

-* **A different story**, Focused on the exploration of detailed cities and routes and the people that live on them.
+* **A different story**, focused on the exploration of detailed cities and routes and the people that live on them.
 * **A small open world to travel.** Although there aren't many routes and cities, they are available since the beginning of the game.
 * **Wild pokemon and trainers automatic level scaling**.
 * **Lots of sidequests**, that can generate hours of extra content apart from the main story.